-Holy Rosary Catholic School follows a protocol for opening and operating schools during the COVID-19 pandemic which is approved by the local department of public health in the county where the school is located.
+St. Vincent Ferrer School follows a protocol for opening and operating schools during the COVID-19 pandemic which is approved by the local department of public health in the county where the school is located.
 This is a living and changing document based on public health conditions at any given time and on the directives of the public health office; consequently, it may be amended at any time.

-- The most current and approved COVID-19 Protocol for Holy Rosary Catholic School is available to the school community in SchoolSpeak and/or on the school website, www.hrsaints.com. - 2.
+- 1. The most current and approved COVID-19 Protocol for St. Vincent Ferrer School is available to the school community in SchoolSpeak and/or on the school website. - 2.
 Prior to the start of school (or at time of enrollment), parents/guardians must sign an acknowledgment form which indicates that they have received and understood the protocol and agree to abide by those sections which are their responsibility.